Having a trip to Seoul? Visit the 5 best palaces in Seoul, my chingudeul. It’s one of the best experiences you’ll ever forget when you get to Seoul.

 Gyeonghuigung Palace

 Located on the west side of Seoul, Gyeonghui Palace or Gyeonghuigung was the secondary palace for the king.
-It was also called “Seogwol” which means “Palace of the West” where the King relocates in times of emergency.
+This palace was known as “Seogwol” which means “Palace of the West” where the King moves in times of emergency.
 From the Joseon Dynasty, about 10 kings (In-Jo to Cheol-Jong) stayed in this palace.

-In the past, this palace has an arched bridge connecting to Deoksugung but currently, you need to cross Jeondong Street and walk to Desoksugung.
-Seoul History Museum, the street of Jongno, and Jeongdong Street are the main landmark of Gyeonghuing Palace.
+In the past, this palace had an arched bridge connecting to Deoksugung but currently, you need to cross Jeondong Street and walk to Desoksugung.
+Seoul History Museum, the streets of Jongno, and Jeongdong Street are the main landmarks of Gyeonghuing Palace.

-The palace is closed on Mondays and January 1, which opens from 9:00 am up to 6:00 pm with free admission.
+The palace closes on Mondays and January 1, which opens from 9:00 a.m. up to 6:00 p.m. with free admission.
 You can check the website here (Korean Only).

 Deoksugung Palace

-Deoksugung, meaning “the palace of virtuous longevity”, is the only palace that has Western-style of buildings inside aside from being famous for its elegant stone walls.
+Deoksugung, meaning “the palace of virtuous longevity”, is the only palace that has Western-style buildings inside aside from being famous for its elegant stone walls.
 In 1575-164, when Gwanghaegun ascended to the throne, Deoksugung became a proper palace.
 Over the following decades, the palace became an official palace and a temporary residence.
-Deoksugung’s wall stone is one of the most elegant roads in Seoul (it was featured in the drama Goblin).

-The palace visiting hours is 9:00 am to 9:00 pm and closed on Mondays.
-The admission fee is 1,000 won or free of charge when wearing a hanbok upon entrance.
-Free admission too for children under 6 years old, seniors (65 years and above), and every Culture Day usually held every last Wednesday of the month.
+The palace visiting hours are 9:00 am to 9:00 pm and closed on Mondays.
+1,000 won is the admission fee or free of charge when wearing a hanbok upon entrance.
+Free entrance for children under 6 years old, seniors (65 years and above), and Culture Day is usually held every last Wednesday of the month.
 For more details, check the Deoksugung website here.

 Tips

-- If you are planning to visit all the palaces, you can get a combination ticket worth 10,000 won for adults and 5,000 won for youth.
+- Get a combination ticket worth 10,000 won for adults and 5,000 won for youth.
 The admission includes the 4 palaces and even the Secret Garden (Changdeokgung) and the last is the Jongmyo Shrine.

 - If you don’t prefer a guide you can rent an AUDIO GUIDE in your preferred language.